Clipper (programming language): Market penetration

 Nantucket sold well in Western markets.
 Also, in November 1991, the New York Times reported the company's success in "painstakingly convincing Soviet software developers that buying is preferable to pirating".
 According to the article, Clipper had sold 2,000 copies in the Soviet Union (compared to 250,000 worldwide).

 Decline

-In the early 1990s, under new ownership, Clipper failed to transition from MS-DOS to Microsoft Windows.
+In the early 1990s, under new ownership, Clipper failed to transition from DOS to Windows.
 As a result, almost no new commercial applications were written in Clipper after 1995.